mtojek/aws-lambda-go-proxy/README.md

 ```bash
 $ ngrok tcp 9999
 ```

+Here you can find more details regarding [TCP tunnels](https://ngrok.com/docs#tcp) in ngrok.

 Once you have API Gateway API deployed and you a URL similar to the following:

 https://hefunef32.execute-api.us-west-2.amazonaws.com/prod/main